Bal-Sagoth: Recent activity (2006–present)

 On 14 May 2019, the novel "The Chronicles of Caylen-Tor" was published by DMR Books.
-The book consists of three novellas by Byron Roberts featuring the character Caylen-Tor who first appeared in the lyrics of the second Bal-Sagoth album Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule in 1996.
+The book consists of three novellas by Roberts featuring a character that appeared in Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule in 1996.

-On 24 May 2019, the debut album of Jonny and Chris Maudling's new musical project "Kull" was released by the Swedish independent label Black Lion Records.
+On 24 May 2019, the debut album of Jonny and Chris Maudling's project Kull was released by Black Lion Records.

 On 16 October 2020, The Power Cosmic, Atlantis Ascendant and The Chthonic Chronicles were reissued as digipak CD editions via Dissonance Productions.

 On 13 May 2021, the novel "The Chronicles of Caylen-Tor Volume II" was published by DMR Books.
-The book consists of four stories by Byron Roberts featuring his character Caylen-Tor who first appeared in the lyrics of the second Bal-Sagoth album Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule and is a sequel to "The Chronicles of Caylen-Tor".
+The book consists of four stories by Roberts featuring the same character from Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule, and is a sequel to "The Chronicles of Caylen-Tor".

-In October 2020, February 2021 and July 2021, limited vinyl editions of the fourth, fifth and sixth Bal-Sagoth albums were released by the Italian specialist vinyl label Night of the Vinyl Dead.
+In October 2020, February 2021 and July 2021, limited vinyl editions of the fourth, fifth and sixth Bal-Sagoth albums were released by Night of the Vinyl Dead.
 The releases featured coloured vinyl and special packaging, with "The Power Cosmic" including a movable die-cut tab, "Atlantis Ascendant" sporting a lenticular 3D cover, and "The Chthonic Chronicles" featuring a gatefold sleeve secured by a die-cut magnetic clasp.

-In 2022, "The Power Cosmic", "Atlantis Ascendant" and "The Chthonic Chronicles" were reissued as gatefold "splatter vinyl" LPs by the specialist vinyl label "Back On Black".
+In 2022, "The Power Cosmic", "Atlantis Ascendant" and "The Chthonic Chronicles" were reissued as gatefold "splatter vinyl" LPs by specialist vinyl label Back On Black.

 In February 2024, the trade paperback The Chronicles of Caylen-Tor Volume III was published by DMR Books.
-The third volume in the series by Bal-Sagoth vocalist/lyricist Byron Roberts consists of three novellas featuring his character Caylen-Tor who first appeared in the lyrics of the second Bal-Sagoth album Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule.
+The third volume in the series by Roberts consists of three novellas featuring the aforementioned character.

-On 7 April 2025, the fantasy anthology paperback "Swords of Steel IV" was published by DMR Books.
-This publication contains a short story by Byron Roberts entitled "The Shrine of the Six-eyed Avatar", featuring characters and concepts from the Bal-Sagoth lyrical canon.
+On 7 April 2025, the anthology paperback "Swords of Steel IV" was published by DMR Books.
+This publication contains a short story by Roberts titled "The Shrine of the Six-eyed Avatar", featuring Bal-Sagoth characters and concepts.

+On 15 September 2026, the band's first three albums, A Black Moon Broods Over Lemuria, Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule and Battle Magic were reissued on CD, vinyl and cassette.
+These reissues featured remastered audio and were released by the German label Darkness Shall Rise Productions under license from Cacophonous Records.